Dark Star (film): Plot

 En route to their next target in the Veil Nebula, the Dark Star is hit by electromagnetic energy during a space storm, resulting in another on-board malfunction.
 Thermostellar Bomb #20 receives an erroneous order to deploy, but the ship's computer talks it back into the bomb bay.
-An accident with a laser then causes more mayhem, damaging the ship's computer.
-Bomb #20 deploys again, and this time the crew cannot convince it to stand down.
+Subsequently, Pinback's alien activates the bomb circuits while loose from the storage room, causing Bomb #20 to again emerge from the bomb bay.
+Once again, the computer is able to convince the bomb to return to the bomb bay, but the bomb warns that it will not be persuaded again.
+An accident with a laser while the crew is preparing for a real bomb run seriously damages the ship's computer and disables the bomb release mechanism, causing Bomb #20 to become stuck in the bomb bay while counting down to detonation.
+This time the crew cannot convince the bomb to stand down.
 Doolittle revives Powell, who advises him to teach the bomb phenomenology.
-Doolittle space walks out to have a philosophical conversation with the bomb.
-It agrees to disarm itself for the moment.
+Doolittle space-walks out to have a philosophical conversation with the bomb, explaining that it cannot be sure that it has received a genuine detonation command.
+With seconds left until detonation, the bomb agrees to suspend its countdown while it ponders Doolittle's ideas.

-Pinback opens the airlock to admit Doolittle, but accidentally ejects Talby, who was in the airlock attempting to repair the laser.
-Doolittle leaves the ship to retrieve Talby, who is in a space suit but has no maneuvering device.
-The bomb, having learned Cartesian doubt, trusts only itself.
-It is convinced that only it exists, and that its sole purpose in life is to explode, and it does so.
-Dark Star is destroyed, along with Pinback and Boiler.
+Pinback opens the airlock to admit Doolittle back into the ship, but accidentally ejects Talby, who was in the airlock attempting to repair the laser.
+Doolittle uses his rocket pack to go after Talby, who is in a space suit but has no maneuvering device.
+The bomb, meanwhile, has learned Cartesian doubt, and decides that all it can be sure of is its own existence and that its sole purpose in life is to explode.
+Proclaiming "Let there be light!", the bomb detonates, destroying Dark Star along with Pinback and Boiler.
 Talby and Doolittle, at a distance from the ship, are thrown clear.
-The former drifts into and is taken away by the Phoenix Asteroids, a travelling cluster with which he has long been fascinated.
-Doolittle, falling toward the unstable planet, finds an oblong hunk of debris, and surfs into the atmosphere, to die as a falling star.
+Talby drifts away with the Phoenix Asteroids, a traveling cluster with which he has long been fascinated.
+Doolittle, falling toward the unstable planet, finds an oblong hunk of debris and surfs into the atmosphere, to die as a falling star.